Polygon Split

 - In the Features tab's Feature Editing group Gallery control, click the Polygon Split button to activate the operation.
 The map will enter polygon split mode.

-Polygon Split Operation Diagram:
+Polygon Split Operation Illustration:

 ![]() |